 Ahmann, E., Tuttle, L. J., Saviet, M., & Wright, S. D. (2018).
 A descriptive review of ADHD coaching research: Implications for college students.
 Journal of Postsecondary Education and Disability, 31(1), 17-39. https://www.ahead.org/professional-resources/publications/jped/archived-jped/jped-volume-31

-Journal, magazine, or newspaper article without a DOI, from most academic research databases or print version
+Article without a DOI, from an academic research database or print version

-Do not include the database name or URL as URLs from databases usually require a login meaning they will not be accessible to most readers.
+Do not include the database name or URL as URLs from databases usually require a login, meaning that they will not be accessible to most readers.

 Author, A. A. (Date).
 Title of article.
 Title of periodical, volume(issue), #-#.